RubyRaven6/rubys-patchsite/tutorials/how_to_add_hack.md

     > If this zip file is too large, errors may occur with the patcher, although the exact file size that causes this is unknown.
     > If either of these occur, try reducing the number of patches hosted.

-    The python script `patch_zipper.py` in the root directory of this repo is provided to help generate a properly formatted `.zip` file from your patch folder.
-It can by run while parsing an argument containing the directory of your patching page directory, eg. `python3 patch_zipper.py hacks/template`.
+    The python script `patch_zip.py` in the `scripts` folder is provided to help generate a properly formatted `.zip` file from your patch folder.
+It can by run while parsing an argument containing the directory of your patching page directory, eg. `python3 scripts/patch_zip.py hacks/template`.

 ---